-I used to have my own Appliance Repair business.
-I opened it in 1990 and answered my calls on a cellphone.
+I opened my Appliance Repair business in 1990 and answered my calls on a cellphone.
 Not many people had cellphones back then, probably because they were the size of a brick.
 It took me two batteries to get through the day and cost hundreds of dollars a month.

-Anyway, I was a one man show and I was hungry for work, and striving to build up a customer base.
+Anyway, I was a one man show, was hungry for work and striving to build a customer base.
 I don’t remember exactly when Esther called except it was in the summertime.
 She said the pipe under her washing machine was leaking and she needed it fixed right away.
-I tried to explain I wasn’t a plumber, but she sounded desperate so I told her I’d swing by as soon as possible.
+I tried to explain I wasn’t a plumber, but she sounded desperate so I told her I’d get there as soon as possible.